frothkoetter/cdw/README.md

 | :- | :- |  :- |
 |0 | false |	false |

-Now running the 2nd test of the field length for the IATA code.
+Now running the 2nd test of the field length for the IATA code that must be 3:
 ```sql
 /*
 ** test iata len = 3